 InSession Film was the first podcast I listened to on Film Twitter, and they have only gotten better with age.
 InSession produces weekly podcasts with reviews on the latest movies, multiple topics within the industry, entertaining top-three lists, and annual polls unveiled during their show to get their listeners involved.
 I may label them as the passionate, film geek podcast, JD Duran, Brendan Cassidy, and others, unabashedly talking about their love of film with intelligence and insightful thoughts that are always entertaining movie magic goodness.
 Check out their 2019 recap podcast in two parts, over three hours each, and rumored that it had to be edited by Thelma Schoonmaker before being released.

 Feelin’ Film Podcast

-Feelin’ Film, hosted by Aaron White and Patrick Hicks, is one of my favorite film podcasts that I, personally, relate to because they separate themselves from others of their ilk by focusing on the emotional experience of film rather than the technical aspects of the industry.
+Feelin’ Film, hosted by Aaron White and Patrick Hicks, is one of my favorite film podcasts that I relate to because they separate themselves from others of their ilk by focusing on the emotional experience of a film rather than the technical aspects of the industry.
 While they certainly can handle the latter if needed on their own, for me, the art of film is the physical reaction that unfolds in front of you.
-They, perhaps more than any I have listened to, do more episodes catered to their patrons than most.
-Check out two of my favorite episodes on where they solve the mystery of if Die Hard is a Christmas film (spoiler alert, it is) and discuss movie friendship films like The Shawshank Redemption.
+Perhaps more than any I have listened to, they do more episodes catered to their patrons than most.
+Check out two of my favorite episodes where they solve the mystery of if Die Hard is a Christmas film (spoiler alert, it is) and discuss movie friendship films like The Shawshank Redemption.

 The Screeners Podcast